joelberkeley/spidr/README.md

 ### Motivation

 We made spidr to try out modern programming language capabilities in machine learning systems.
 To this end, we chose [Idris](https://github.com/idris-lang/Idris2) for the API; Idris is a general-purpose purely functional programming language with a particularly expressive type system.
 We also wanted to build something performant enough for working machine learning practitioners.
-Since we are more interested in high-level concepts than re-implementing low-level linear algebra, we opted to build on existing compiler and hardware accelerator technologies.
-We chose [XLA](https://github.com/openxla/xla) as our first backend.
+Since we are more interested in high-level concepts than re-implementing low-level linear algebra, we opted to build on existing compiler and hardware accelerator technologies, and chose [XLA](https://github.com/openxla/xla) as our first backend.

 ### What can spidr do?